Sztakler/DerpyDerp/README.md

 Simple Agar.io inspired game made in C++ for my college project.

 Requires SFML library for C++.
-Then simply clone this repo to your computer and make it using
+Then simply clone this repo to your computer and make it using this commands:

+When in the main directory:

 ```
->>make
+make
+./sfml-app
 ```